jconsoli/brcdapi/README.md

 * Single interface to the API

 A simple copy of this folder to you Python Library Lib folder is dequate.
 In Unix environments, remember to set the executable attribute

+Updates

+13 Feb 2021

+Primarily a clean up release.
+Some minor bug fixes and removed shebang lines from library methods.